telezhnaya/about/README.md

 # about

-My name is Olga Telezhnaia and [here is my CV](https://github.com/telezhnaya/about/raw/master/Telezhnaia-cv.pdf).
+My name is Olga Telezhnaya and [here is my CV](https://github.com/telezhnaya/about/raw/master/Telezhnaya-cv.pdf).

 If you have any advices on how to improve my CV, or if you find typos — please create [an issue](https://github.com/telezhnaya/about/issues).